Linueks/Fys4411-Variational-Monte-Carlo/README.md

+# Project1 FYS4411 Computational Physics, Quantum Mechanical Systems Spring 2021

+Below is the readme from the forked repository which contained the code skeleton this project is based on.
+Through the project significant changes have been made to the existing code.

-# Simple Variational Monte Carlo solve for FYS4411
+## Simple Variational Monte Carlo solve for FYS4411

 Example class structure for the first VMC project of FYS4411 (spring 2021).
 You may, if you wish, fork this repository and make it the basis of your project.
 If you choose to do this, you will have to implement a lot of the crucial functions yourself.
 The relevant functions you need to implement are spread throughout the project, but they are all commented with a note saying what each function should do.